 Who am I??

 There are a few things that stand out to me after reviewing our results and I have given my thumbsucked interpretation and thoughts, after reading as much as I could about it in the past few weeks.
-Bear in mind that it should be taken with more than a grain or two of salt.
+Bear in mind that it should be taken with more than a grain or two of salt as there is very little documentary evidence.

 - My paternal grandfather may have been descendant from Germans but according to these results his true ancient ethnicity was Scandinavian.
 Many of the DNA matches for my paternal aunt and myself on the website, including the Germans, seem to have the Scandinavian DNA in common.
 Scandinavia does seem heavily represented in the DNA of South African users of the site.
 Does this mean that the Vikings lived on in the raped and pillaged villagers and their descendants long after they disappeared?